 The first instinct was to give up things like television and social media and video games.
 But what if we dig a little deeper?

-What if what we are meant to give up is fear and doubt?
+What if we are meant to give up our fear and doubt?
 What if by giving up fear and doubt – yes, my lovely monkeys, we have to let go of the banana – we could have love and faith?